fallborker/archivum/README.md

 ## Additional notes

 This project was hacked together in a single saturday, and it is currently 2:52AM on a sunday as I am writing this README because NuGet whines if you dont add one...
 That is to say that this lib is not in a finished state, and I don't really know if it will ever be.
 I made this for my own enjoyment and published it to see how the process works.
-Hopefully it is of good use to you, stanger! :D
+Hopefully it is of good use to you, stranger! :D